Proposed gas price cap prompts EU discord and Russian threats

 “If price restrictions were to be imposed exclusively on Russian gas, that would evidently lead to an immediate cut-off in Russian gas supplies,” Hungary Foreign Minister Peter Szijarto said, according to Reuters.
 “It does not take a Nobel Prize to recognise that.”

+Hungary has rushed to make bilateral deals with the Kremlin to secure additional supplies for this winter and has been a consistent opponent of tougher sanctions.

-Greece has expressed similar sentiment, and wants a general cap to be applied to all gas transactions with delivery at European hubs and not just imports from Russia.
-Italy is also in favour of an energy cap.
-Czech Industry Minister Jozef Sikela also told Czech lawmakers on September 7 that the cap on Russian gas was not a solution for the current crisis, dismissing it instead as “as unconstructive proposal.”
+Greece has said it wants a general cap to be applied to all gas transactions with delivery at European hubs and not just imports from Russia.

+Czech Industry Minister Jozef Sikela told Czech lawmakers on September 7 that the cap on Russian gas was not a solution for the current crisis, dismissing it instead as “as unconstructive proposal.”

 Germany too has expressed scepticism.
 “We remain sceptical when it comes to issues surrounding a gas price cap, but we are generally ready for talks in the European framework,” a spokesperson for Germany’s economy ministry was quoted as saying by Politico.

-Von der Leyen also called for member states to expand efforts to cut electricity use, and impose a cap on the revenues that are producing power at a low cost.
+Von der Leyen also called for member states to expand efforts to cut electricity use, and to impose a cap on the revenues of companies that are producing power at a low cost but selling at the current inflated market price.
 This mostly applies to renewable energy producers, which benefit from low costs compared to conventional energy generators, but sell that energy at the same sky-high market prices.

 “The low-carbon energy sources are making in these times – because they have low costs but they have high prices on the market – enormous revenues.
-Revenues they never calculated with; revenues they never dreamt of; and revenues they cannot reinvest to that extent,” the president explained.
+Revenues they never calculated with; revenues they never dreamt of; and revenues they cannot reinvest to that extent,” the EU president explained.
 “So, it is now time for the consumers to benefit from the low costs of low-carbon energy sources like, for example, the renewables.”

 Funds raised from the revenue cap would be used to support vulnerable households and companies, she said.